Ptt-official-app/go-pttbbs/README.en.md

 ## Getting Started

-You can start with the [swagger api](https://api.devptt.site:8080) and try the api.
+You can start with the [swagger api](https://api.devptt.dev:8080) and check the api document.

-You can use the curl command from "Try it out" if you encounter CORS issue.

 ## Coding Convention